akeneo/pim-helpcenter/content/md/assets/upload-assets.md

 Assets mass upload is pretty convenient especially if you want to update your asset catalog with external sources: photo shooting, new collection, etc...

 The PIM uses the filename to know for which asset the file have to be used and if this asset is localized or not.
+To check if the asset already exists, the PIM compares the existing assets codes with the file's name.

 :::warning
-If the file's name contains a minus character "-", it will be considered as an underscore "_", i.e: "Main-Picture.jpg" and "main_picture.jpg" will be linked to the same asset.
+Only letters, numbers and underscores are allowed in an asset code, the rest of characters are replaced by an underscore "_". i.e: If the file's name contains a minus character "-", it will be considered as an underscore "_", "Main-Picture.jpg" and "main_picture.jpg" will be linked to the same asset code "main_picture".
 :::

 **Example 1 with a non-localized asset**